 December 19.
-General Riall (British) with 500 men crossed the river to Lewiston. accompanied by 500 Indians.
+General Riall (British) with 500 men crossed the river to Lewiston accompanied by 500 Indians.
 A skirmish took place between the Indians and a United States force, in which the latter lost eight men killed.
-The United States force, in which the latter lost eight men killed.
 The United States troops evacuated Lewiston, which was at once destroyed, as also were the villages of Youngstown and Manchester and Fort Schlosser, General Riall returning to Canada.

 December 30.
 General Riall (British) again made a raid into United States territory, routed the United States troops opposed to him and captured and burned Buffalo.
-"On New Year's Day, 1814, the settlers along the whole length of the Niagara River-those of them who survived-were shivering besides the smouldering embers of their homes," and the burning of Newark was revenged.
+"On New Year's Day, 1814, the settlers along the whole length of the Niagara River-those of them who survived-were shivering beside the smouldering embers of their homes," and the burning of Newark was revenged.